Your support and participation goes directly towards safer streets and youth programs in our community. Meet those making a difference!

 - Produced materials to help promote Safer Streets Pensacola project, including promoting a Vision Zero policy for the City Council and Mayor to endorse.

-- Provided support curriculum materials and supplies to promote STEAM (science, technology, engineering, arts and math) in the afterschool program.
+- Provided materials, supplies and curriculum to support STEAM (science, technology, engineering, arts and math) in the afterschool program.

 - Partnered with 2 local churches to provide 20 students with scholarships to attend a winter camp trip or a student discipleship camp.
 These contributions help to shape the trajectory of the next generation.